 (a new research project)

-Today we are witnessing huge population displacements from the Near East and Africa toward the Mediterranean and Western Europe, from South and Central America toward the USA and Canada, and across South East Asia from places such as Myanmar toward Malaysia, Thailand, Indonesia and Australia, for example.
+Today, we are witnessing huge population displacements from the Near East and Africa toward the Mediterranean and Western Europe; from South and Central America toward the United States and Canada, and across South East Asia from places such as India, Pakistan and Myanmar toward destinations from Bangladesh, to Malaysia, Thailand, Indonesia and Australia, for example.
+Religion and ethnicity, as well as economic survival has always played an enormous role in these transnational movements.
 This research identifies two main axes of these movements; one that runs in an East/West direction between Europe, the Far East, and the Americas, and another that runs in a North/South direction connecting Canada and the USA to Mexico and Central and South America.
-Contemporary Nomads seeks to investigate patterns in these large-scale movements of bodies across international spaces by thinking of them as a kind chaotic transnational choreography, one that speaks to the deep fragmentation which exists between communities within as well as outside national borders, between nationalized and personalized bodies, and between social and political institutions and the ordinary people they were meant to serve.
+Contemporary Nomads seeks to investigate patterns in these large-scale movements of bodies across international spaces by thinking of them as a transnational choreography, one that speaks to the deep fragmentation which exists between communities within as well as outside national borders, between nationalized and personalized bodies, and between social and political institutions and the ordinary people they were meant to serve.

-As a Caribbean artist and scholar currently based in Vancouver Canada, with an international career in dance, theatre, and performance, I attempt to present my own experiences as well as those of other 'wanderers' within the larger arc of what cultural theorist Stuart Hall calls "contemporary travelling, voyaging and return as fate, as destiny […] as the prototype of the modern or postmodern New World nomad, continually moving between centre and periphery” (Hall in Rutherford, J. 234:1990).
+As a Vancouver-based Caribbean artist and scholar with an international career in dance, theatre, and performance, I attempt to present my own experiences as well as those of other 'wanderers' within the larger arc of what cultural theorist Stuart Hall calls "contemporary travelling, voyaging and return as fate, as destiny […] as the prototype of the modern or postmodern New World nomad, continually moving between centre and periphery” (Hall in Rutherford, J. 234:1990).

 These stages are as follows:

-1. The Parting – starting with the moment that someone decides to leave a known location or ‘home’ and tracking the circumstances that led up to it.
-In short, we are looking at when the dream begins and at what moment the physical journey actually starts.
+2. The Departure – starting with the moment that someone decides to leave a known location or ‘home’.
+In short, we are looking at when the physical journey actually starts.

-2. The Journey – the particular route taken by each person or group, and any event, experience, situation, landscape marker (a rock, a mountain, a body of water, a person, a path, a fellow traveller, a spoken word, etc.), or other experience that was unique to or crucial for the journey.
+3. The Journey – the particular route taken by each person or group, and any event, experience, situation, landscape marker (a mountain, a body of water, a person, a path, a fellow traveller, a spoken word, etc.), or other experience that was unique to or crucial for the journey.